UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

 - Was this setup clearly explained?
 - Did I do what I promised regarding this setup?
-- If I see that something can be improved, was this reasonable judgement that was communicated well enough?
+- If I see that something can be improved, was this reasonable judgment that was communicated well enough?
 - Would you judge that this setup is to be preferred over random assignment of 2-3 people in each room?